testmunk/sphinx_testmunk_theme/README.rst

 Contributing or modifying the theme
 ===================================

-The sphinx_rtd_theme is primarily a sass_ project that requires a few other sass libraries.
-I'm using bower_ to manage these dependencies and sass_ to build the css.
-The good news is I have a very nice set of grunt_ operations that will not only load these dependecies, but watch for changes, rebuild the sphinx demo docs and build a distributable version of the theme.
+The sphinx_testmunk_theme is primarily a sass_ project that requires a few other sass libraries.
+It uses using bower_ to manage these dependencies and sass_ to build the css.
+It comes with a very nice set of grunt_ operations that will not only load these dependecies, but watch for changes, rebuild the sphinx demo docs and build a distributable version of the theme.
 The bad news is this means you'll need to set up your environment similar to that of a front-end developer (vs. that of a python developer).
 That means installing node and ruby.